 The world of business finance can be complicated, even if your scope of operations isn’t exactly titanic.
 Running into trouble with the IRS will usually end up being an absolute nightmare, even for very small infractions—hiring a business accountant early is one way to prevent trouble before your books have a chance to get ahead of you.
 However, this won’t always be an affordable option for some.

-However, the power of an accountant on your team is undeniable, which then begs the question: when do I need an accountant for my small business?
+The power of an accountant on your team is undeniable, which then begs the question: when do I need an accountant for my small business?
 At what point does the payoff outweigh the costs associated with a professional accountant?

 When Is the Right Time to Hire an Accountant for My Small Business?

 After your business begins to flourish, your finances may become significantly more complicated.
 This is especially the case as you begin to make more new hires and earn more income—and, of course, spend more money, too.